Momler/Pyng/README.md

 # Pyng
-A complete implementation of the well known "ping" program, using vanilla python
+A complete implementation of the well known "ping" program under windows, using vanilla python.